Provisional Admission Open for 2026

 • Aeronautical engineers – focusing on aerodynamics, structures, and propulsion for planes, helicopters, and drones.
 They work on aircraft (commercial aviation), like fighter jets (e.g., HAL’s Tejas)

-• Astronautical engineers – focusing on space missions, tackling challenges like orbital mechanics.
-They work on spacecraft, satellites, and rockets (e.g., ISRO’s PSLV) and space missions,
+• Astronautical engineers – focusing on space missions and tackling challenges like orbital mechanics.
+They work on spacecraft, satellites, and rockets (e.g., ISRO’s PSLV) as well as on space missions.

 Many roles at DRDO or NAL blend both, especially in hybrid projects such as reusable launch vehicles.